John Collier (sociologist): Indian advocate (1920–1933)

 Collier believed that the general allotments of Indian reservation land was a complete failure that led to the increasing loss of Native American land.
 He emerged as a federal Indian policy reformer in 1922, and strongly criticized the BIA policies and implementation of the Dawes Act.
 Prior to Collier, criticism of the BIA had been directed at corrupt and incompetent officials rather than the policies.
 For the next decade, Collier fought against legislation and policies that he thought were detrimental to the well-being of Native Americans and was associated with the American Indian Defense Association, serving as executive secretary until 1933.

 His work led Congress to commission a study in 1926–1927 of the overall condition of Native Americans in the United States.
 The results were called the Meriam Report.
 Published in 1928 as The Problem of Indian Administration, the Meriam Report revealed the failures of federal Indian policies and how they had contributed to severe problems with Native American education, health, and poverty.
 Collier's efforts, including the publication of the report, raised the visibility of Native American issues within the federal government.
 The Great Depression brought a harsher economic environment for most Native Americans.
 The administration of President Herbert Hoover reorganized the BIA and provided it with major funding increases.

 In 1932 a Department of the Interior press release described Collier as a "fanatical Indian enthusiast with good intentions, but so charged with personal bias and the desire to get a victim every so often, that he does much more harm than good ... his statements cannot be depended upon to be either fair, factual or complete."
-Thus, Collier was criticised from both sides in the challenge he faced to reconcile the two Progressive ideals of "social justice and managerial efficiency".
+Thus, Collier was criticized from both sides in the challenge he faced to reconcile the two Progressive ideals of "social justice and managerial efficiency".